 It got to a point when my head would just hurt, right from the moment I opened my eyes.
 Or perhaps it never really stopped and I just got used to the pain even as I slept.

-What a relief it was when I first saw how our mind really operates.
+What a relief it was when I was first introduced to The Principle of Thought, Mind & Consciousness.

 I felt free for the first time in my life.

 My shoulders relaxed and my head stopped pounding.

 I resisted too, though, to how simple the truth behind life is.

 “So, are you saying I just wasted my whole life trying to stop thinking and I didn’t need to?
 This is not on, I want a refund!” – I used to angrily bark at my mentors.